DarbhaRamesh/C-plus-plus/hello_world/README.md

 # First C++ Program

+Objectives
-Print Hello word to console
+1. Print Hello word to console.
+2. How to print on new line